George Floyd’s brother discusses the meaning of his testimony: ‘I can tell the world what he meant to us’

 Philonise Floyd also said he was particularly surprised when prosecutors asked him about the word “hooping.”
 George Floyd had told police he had been “hooping” when they asked about his physical state during the altercation at Cup Foods.

 The brother testified that everyone he knew from growing up used the word “hooping” to describe playing basketball.
-He was surprised when he was informed that the defense attorney — who is arguing that Floyd likely died of an overdose — had suggested “hooping” was slang for taking drugs.
+He was surprised when he was informed that the defense attorney — who is arguing that Floyd probably died of an overdose — had suggested “hooping” was slang for taking drugs.

-“That’s a hell of a thing to say because it’s all false,” Floyd said.
+“That’s a hell of a thing to say because it’s all false,” Philonise Floyd said.
 “I can’t believe this.
 That’s such a dumb thing to say.”

 After Philonise Floyd’s testimony, Chauvin’s lawyer opted not to cross-examine him.
 Floyd said he was not surprised.

 “How could he?”
-Philonise said.
+Philonise Floyd said.
 “There was nothing he could come back around and challenge.”

 The past two weeks of the trial have been emotionally taxing on Philonise Floyd, who has broken down in tears after witnesses recounted their testimony, after repeatedly watching the death of his brother and viewing autopsy photos of his brother’s heart.
-But testifying Monday gave Floyd a different type of feeling as the prosecution draws its case to a close.
+But testifying Monday gave him a different type of feeling as the prosecution draws its case to a close.

-“I finally got a breath of fresh air,” Philonise said.
-“I watched my brother die over 100 times in the courtroom … But the thing about it is that God has given me strength to move forth and make sure that his death will not be in vain.
+“I finally got a breath of fresh air,” Philonise Floyd said.
+“I watched my brother die over 100 times in the courtroom. … But the thing about it is that God has given me strength to move forth and make sure that his death will not be in vain.
 I want to see him have a legacy.
 You don’t have to be perfect to have a legacy, but you to have a special moment and a special time that puts change in people’s heart.
 And I think that’s what my brother done.”